tranguyeenn/learning/README.md

 ---

+## terminal tracker
+started: may 2026 · status: complete

+a cli for logging daily mood, energy, hours worked, and tasks. entries persist as json files; the app surfaces stats, streaks, and burnout-style recommendations from the last 30 days.

+**modules:** `add_entry`, `view_entries`, `delete_entries`, `stats`, `recommendations`, `streaks_counter`, `main`

+concepts practiced:
+- multi-file project layout
+- json read/write
+- pathlib + os
+- datetime + timedelta
+- custom exceptions (`EnergyLevelError`, `HoursWorkedError`, `DuplicateEntryError`)
+- aggregating data across files
+- sorting and date logic
+- menu-driven cli

+what i learned:
+- splitting features into modules keeps each file manageable
+- file persistence forces you to think about data shape upfront
+- validation and error handling matter more once data is saved
+- reading many small files is a workable pattern before reaching for a database

+future improvements:
+- refactor shared file-loading logic into one module
+- classes for entries instead of raw dicts
+- sqlite instead of per-day json files
+- fix `add_entry.py` running on import (guard with `if __name__ == "__main__"`)

+---

 # things i struggled with

 - designing loop conditions cleanly
 - recognizing when logic should become a function
 - avoiding repetitive code
 - thinking through program flow before coding
+- organizing logic across multiple files without duplication
+- file paths and where the program expects to run from

 ---